PeymanShobeiri/Ant-Colony-optimization/README.md

 3. MyCost.m : The cost function for that particular problem
 4. PlotSolution.m (optinal) : Implementation for graphical plots
 5. aco.m : The main implementation for aco

+# How To Run:
+Open the file on the MATLAB and run the aco.m file.
+In order to change the basic information alter the CreateModel.m file.